gristlabs/grist-help/help/self-managed.md

 ## General authentication methods {: .tag-core .tag-ee }

-For our SaaS, we use a system based around AWS Cognito that we do not intend to inflict on the world, and which is not available in Grist Core or Enterprise.
+For our SaaS, we use a system based around AWS Cognito that we do not intend to inflict on the world, and which is available neither in Grist Core nor Enterprise.

 Authentication can be set up in many ways for Grist Core and Enterprise, using SAML or forwarded headers.
-It is hard to give short instructions for this step, as there is a lot of variety in the SSOs people have connected Grist with.
+Between the two, many popular SSOs can be hooked up, such as Google or Microsoft sign-ins.

   * [SAML](install/saml.md).
   * [Forwarded headers](install/forwarded-headers.md).

-For any authentication method, you may want to consider setting the following variables:
+For any authentication method, you may want to also consider setting the following variables:

   * `COOKIE_MAX_AGE`: (optional) expiration date for Grist session